ccb-hms/stransevalr/README.md

 ## Example

+I’ve been using these modules on O2:

+    module load gcc/9.2.0 R/4.4.0 cmake/3.14.1 cuda/12.1 python/3.10.11

 This is a basic example which shows you how to create the virtual environment with reticulate if needed, then analyze an input question-answer-response file.
-This code block will create the virtual environment for you if it doesn’t exist or set it to be used if it does:
+This code block will create the virtual environment for you if it doesn’t exist or set it to be used if it does.
+I tried to cut it down as much as possible but these four python packages have ~50 dependencies which take forever to install :(

 ``` r
 library(reticulate)